-- If a WT is eliminated, its weapon is considered destroyed and cannot be captured or re-Crewed as SWs can. - Some WTs (indicated in each module) cannot move; they use their MF to pivot within their hex, as described above. - WTs cannot use Double-Time Movement (6.2) or Low Crawl (6.3). - Non-MG WTs cannot be passengers (16.0) on vehicles unless specified in a module-specific or Special Scenario Rule (SSR). - WTs cannot Close Assault (17.1) vehicles. - A MG WT on the upper level of a Multi-story Building or on a Rooftop (10.6) cannot fire on units on the lower level of that same Building hex, and vice-versa - · Mortar WTs are covered in section counter, and can only fire in the direction defined by the arrow, as explained in the section on ordnance (14.0/1).
-They need to change facing to fire at enemies outside their arc of fire.
-They can change facing within their hex at a cost of 1 MP per two vertices pivoted.
+- If a WT is eliminated, its weapon is considered destroyed and cannot be captured or re-Crewed as SWs can. - Some WTs (indicated in each module) cannot move; they use their MF to pivot within their hex, as described above. - WTs cannot use Double-Time Movement (6.2) or Low Crawl (6.3). - Non-MG WTs cannot be passengers (16.0) on vehicles unless specified in a module-specific or Special Scenario Rule (SSR). - WTs cannot Close Assault (17.1) vehicles. - A MG WT on the upper level of a Multi-story Building or on a Rooftop (10.6) cannot fire on units on the lower level of that same Building hex, and vice-versa - Mortar WTs are covered in section 18.1.